kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 in ``stderr``.
 A Monte Carlo method should be applied to prove that the values in ``stderr`` can be used.
 For weighted fits it is advertised not to use the Bootstrap method.
-In the next example we compare the Bootstrap method with weights and without weights.
+In the next example we compare the Bootstrap method with and without weights.
 The example plots all trial results in the Bootstrap procedure.
 The yellow lines represent weighted fits in the Bootstrap procedure.
 The green lines represent unweighted fits in the Bootstrap procedure.